oguayasa/CrypticityAndVisualSearch-Pt1/README.md

 Consistent with the Observational study, for targets in the Most Found treatment the average proportion of participants to click on targets was significantly greater than in the Least Found, the average search time was far less than for targets in the Least Found Treatment (Tables 12 & 13).
 However, looking at the median values (Tables 4 & 5), the magnitude of these differences is much smaller in the Validation Experiment than during the Observational Study.

 This is likely due to the design of Observational Study, where each trial included targets of unknown, mixed difficulty (the Most Found and Least Found targets were identified post-hoc and then used to make separate sets of entirely easy and difficulty stimuli for use in the Validation Experiment).
-Having targets of mixed difficulty would make the Most Found targets the easiest to find in any one stimuli.
-In comparison, during the Validation Experiment, stimuli contained only Most Found targets or Least Found targets (as identified in the Observation Study), so no one target could be realtively easier than any others.
+Having targets of mixed difficulty would make the Most Found targets the easiest to find in any one trial (and vice versa for the Least Found targets).
+In comparison, during the Validation Experiment, stimuli contained only Most Found targets or Least Found targets (as identified in the Observation Study), so no one target could be that much easier or harder relative to the others.

 Visualize group comparisons with boxplots
 =========================================

 Numbers can be boring and text takes time to read.
-Pictures have colors, and can convey more information more quickly, so lets make figures that include all of our results described above.
+Pictures have pretty colors, so lets make figures that include all of our results described above.

+More seriously, many formally published reports can either be very subject-specific, long, or too-technical to for most people to easily read and acquire information from.
+Images are a way of conveying lots of information and statistical results in a faster and more accessible way than text.
+However, just like how some writing can be confusing and hard to read, so can images.
+Take your time making them.
+Ask people not familiar with your project if they understand the results that the images are tryng to convey.

 Target likelihood of being found
 --------------------------------